nextauthjs/next-auth-typescript-example/README.md

 When configuring your database you should also install an appropriate node_module.

-* **SQLite**
+- **SQLite**

-  Install module:
-  `npm i sqlite3`
+  - Install module: `npm i sqlite3`

-  Database URI:
+  - Database URI: `sqlite://localhost/:memory:?synchronize=true`
-  `sqlite://localhost/:memory:?synchronize=true`

-* **MySQL**
+- **MySQL**

-  Install module:
-  `npm i mysql`
+  - Install module: `npm i mysql`

-  Database URI:
+  - Database URI: `mysql://username:password@127.0.0.1:3306/database_name?synchronize=true`
-  `mysql://username:password@127.0.0.1:3306/database_name?synchronize=true`

-* **Postgres**
+- **Postgres**

-  Install module:
-  `npm i pg`
+  - Install module: `npm i pg`

-  Database URI:
+  - Database URI: `postgres://username:password@127.0.0.1:5432/database_name?synchronize=true`
-  `postgres://username:password@127.0.0.1:5432/database_name?synchronize=true`

-* **MongoDB**
+- **MongoDB**

-  Install module:
-  `npm i mongodb`
+  - Install module: `npm i mongodb`

-  Database URI:
+  - Database URI: `mongodb://username:password@127.0.0.1:27017/database_name?synchronize=true`
-  `mongodb://username:password@127.0.0.1:27017/database_name?synchronize=true`

-Notes:
+Notes ✏️

-* The example .env specifies an in-memory SQLite database that does not persist data.
+- The example .env specifies an in-memory SQLite database that does not persist data.
-* SQLite is suitable for development / testing but not for production.
+- SQLite is suitable for development / testing but not for production.
-* The option `?synchronize=true` automatically syncs schema changes to the database.
+- The option `?synchronize=true` automatically syncs schema changes to the database.
 It should not be used in production as may result in data loss if there are changes to the schema or to NextAuth.js
-* You can also specify a [TypeORM connection object](https://typeorm.io/#/connection-options) in `pages/api/auth/[...nextauth].js` instead of a database URL / connection string.
+- You can also specify a [TypeORM connection object](https://typeorm.io/#/connection-options) in `pages/api/auth/[...nextauth].js` instead of a database URL / connection string.

 ### 3. Configure authentication providers

-* Review and update options in `pages/api/auth/[...nextauth].js` as needed.
+- Review and update options in `pages/api/auth/[...nextauth].js` as needed.

-* When setting up OAuth, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{server}/api/auth/callback/{provider}`.
+- When setting up OAuth, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{server}/api/auth/callback/{provider}`.

   e.g. For Google OAuth you would use: `http://localhost:3000/api/auth/callback/google`

   A list of configured providers and their callback URLs is available from the endpoint `/api/auth/providers`.
 You can find more information at https://next-auth.js.org/configuration/providers

-* You can also choose to specify an SMTP server for passwordless sign in via email.
+- You can also choose to specify an **SMTP server** for passwordless sign in via email.

 ### 4. Start the application